anquanscan/sec-tools/README.md

 [ccc-linux-guest-hardening](https://github.com/intel/ccc-linux-guest-hardening): Linux Security Hardening for Confidential Compute
 [topicflowr](https://github.com/sailuh/topicflowr): A package to bin corpus monthly and create time flow through binned topics probability distribution similarity. https://sailuh.github.io/topicflowr/
 [Cybersecurity-incident-prediction-and-discovery-data](https://github.com/nansunsun/Cybersecurity-incident-prediction-and-discovery-data)
 [tufhub](https://github.com/unkn0wnh4ckr/tufhub): i will post updates on my instagram @unkn0wn_bali     tufhub - a hacking framework with all kinds of bruteforce, info gather, dos attack, etc  tools in it that you use directly in the script              the twitter bruteforce does not work sadly
+[giottachou](https://github.com/giottachou/giottachou): I am Panagiota Chouliaraki a soon-to-be graduate of department of Informatics at Ionian University.